jadeapplications/lyttst01Panel/README.md

 lyttst01Panel
 =============

-Three Slider subPanel used for displaying Jade Robot Light Sensor Values
+Three Slider subPanel used for displaying Jade Robot Light Sensor Values.

+This is a dependency project for other applications.

 ### Project Information